kailash-manasarovar/statement/docs/timeline/2023/june.md

 - I had a session with Robin Sullivan of trauma therapy online either the 29th May or the 5th June.
 She will have the records of everything that happened in the sessions and anything I reported afterwards.
 - This was a Monday in which the trumpet teacher did not turn up for class.
 - We did HPA axis.
 I asked her for this due to the overwhelming anxiety I was feeling with regards to the trumpet teacher.
-- I had reported everything to my [therapist Robin previously](may.md#teb-with-robin-sullivan), including physical, psychological, and emotional effects of what was happening to me at the hands of the people of Denia.
+- I had reported everything to my [therapist Robin previously](may.md#teb-with-robin-sullivan), including physical, psychological, and emotional effects of what was happening to me at the hands of the people of Dénia.
 - It was very powerful and I slept well that night.
 - The following morning, I noticed a small piece of faeces in my pants.
 I had poo-ed myself during the night.
 - This was very startling.
 I had never done this before, not even when I was a child.